 The answer, according to Dick Stroud and Kim Walker in Marketing to the Ageing Consumer, is to embrace age-friendly approaches.

 Equating greying populations to environmental sustainability, the authors describe ageing as a “global trend that the corporate world must understand and devise policies to exploit”.
 Indeed, as more and more Baby Boomers (born between 1946 to 1964) hit their 50s, 60s and 70s, companies must adopt age-friendly strategies or be prepared to lose their lunch!

-The best way to ride the “silver tsunami” is to develop age-focused products or adapt one’s customer touch-points to the effects of physiological ageing.
-This is defined as
+The best way to ride the “silver tsunami” is to develop age-focused products or adapt your customer touch-points to the effects of physiological ageing.
+This can defined as follows:

-“…the systematic change to the body’s ability to function caused by age-related changes to the mind, body and senses”.
+“Physiological ageing: the systematic change to the body’s ability to function caused by age-related changes to the mind, body and senses”

 Courtesy of Customer Experience Magazine